nfredmond/DOT-Dashboard/public/docs/user-manual.md

 1. Navigate to a project details page
 2. Click "Link to Model" button
-3. Select a GreenChAMP or TrendNavigator model result
+3. Select a GreenChAMP (Green DOT Chained Activity Modelling Process) or TrendNavigator model result
 4. The project will now display relevant metrics from the model
 5. Project scoring can incorporate model results to improve prioritization